 Get instant pricing and complimentary advice

-Of course, at other times, it’s not bloody likely.
-Often they’ll direct you back to the agency responsible for issuing the tickets – meaning us.
-At which point you’ll want to get in touch with AirTreks’ customer service department, not the Travel Consultant who helped you originally.
+Of course, that doesn’t mean the airline in question will.
+Often they’ll direct you back to the agency responsible for issuing the tickets.
+At which point you’ll want to get in touch with customer service.

 Keep in mind a couple things when calling the airlines to make changes to your flights:

-- Be patient: you may need to wait on hold for seemingly sadistically long periods of time, but bear in mind the wait is usually so they can get approval from a busy supervisor.
+- Be patient: you may need to wait on hold for what seems like forever, but bear in mind the wait is usually so they can get approval from a busy supervisor.

-- Try back: if you’re not getting the answer you want the first time, call back and ask again.
-There’s no way to know the experience level of the person you get on the phone the first time around—they might not yet know the “system”.
-Try calling back and getting a different person on the phone to help.
-It may pay off in the end.
+- Try back: if don’t get the answer you want the first time, call back and ask again.
+There’s no way to know the experience level of the person you get on the phone the first time around—they may be new and trying to follow the rules to the letter and not yet know about making exceptions.
+Calling back and getting a different person on the phone to help could pay off.

-One final thing to remember when dealing with the airlines and their representatives, they are behemoth organizations, and perseverance works wonders.
+One final thing to remember when dealing with the airlines and their representatives, polite perseverance works wonders.

 Build Your Trip

 any route • any airline • any change

 Photo Credits: Ekaterina PokrovskyHow to Deal With Airline Customer Service,